 It’s not always the children who damage plants.
 A dog’s romp through the garden can end badly for your plants – with bent flower stems.
 And even you, exercising utmost caution, place a foot in the wrong spot on occasion.
 Strong winds can bend over plant stems too.

 The key to helping these plants is to know how to repair crushed or bent stems and to have on hand the tools you need.
 The quicker you take action, the more likely you will succeed at repairing bent plant stems.

 Helping Plants with Bent Stems

-Plants look different than people do, of course, but they have some of the same type of internal structures.
+Plants look different than people do, of course, but they have some of the same types of internal structures.
 For example, their circulatory systems transport nutrients, and the pith in their stems hold them upright in the same way your bones keep you upright.

 When you have plants with bent stems, you need to shore up their stems to keep the nutrients and water circulating from their roots to their foliage.
 How to repair crushed or bent stems?
 The best thing you can use is tape.

 Your first line of defense when you are fixing plant stems is tape.
 You can use florist tape, electrician’s tape, or just plain Scotch tape.
 Wrapping the bent flower stem with tape is somewhat like applying a cast to a broken leg.
 It straightens the stem and aligns the damaged areas, giving the stem the chance to heal.